joergmlpts/btrfs-home-directory-snapshots/README.md

  ...
 # On Fedora create user with encrypted home as this:
 # dnf install -y ecryptfs-utils
-# useradd -G ecryptfs -etest
+# useradd -G ecryptfs etest
 # passwd etest # set password, it will be needed by next command
 # ecryptfs-migrate-home etest # enter password
 ## login as etest right away, BEFORE NEXT REBOOT